Robert Carl Sticht

 Robert Carl Sticht (8 October 1856 – 30 April 1922) was an American metallurgist and copper mine manager, active in Colorado and Montana, U.S.A. and in Tasmania, Australia.
 Sticht was the developer of the first successful purely pyritic smelting in the world.
 He was also an important book and art collector, a large part of whose collections were acquired by the Public Library of Victoria and the National Gallery of Victoria in the 1920s.

-Early life

-Sticht was born at Hoboken, New Jersey, U.S.A., the son of German-American parents from Brooklyn, his father's name was John C. Sticht.
-Sticht studied at the Brooklyn Polytechnic Institute and graduated from there with a BSc in 1875.
-He then studied metallurgy at the Clausthal Royal Mining Academy, Germany, where he graduated with honours in 1880.

 Career

-Returning to the US, Sticht was appointed chief chemist and assistant metallurgist at a Colorado smelting company and erected smelters in Colorado and Montana.
-In 1893, on the recommendation of the American mining expert Edward Dyer Peters, Sticht was appointed chief metallurgist to the Mount Lyell Mining and Railway Co.
-Ltd. in Tasmania.
-Sticht married Marion Oak née Staige, of Illinois in January 1895.
-The newly married couple arrived in Queenstown, Tasmania around July 1895.

-Sticht persuaded the company to use pyritic smelting, designed and supervised the erection of the reduction works plant and in 1897 was appointed general manager of the company.
-His successful dealing with pyritic ores marked him out as a great metallurgist.
-Other difficult problems arose but each was successfully dealt with as it came, and his ability in selecting suitable assistants and heads of departments was a great factor in the continued success of the company.
-Although a technical success, pyritic smelting had a "horrendous cost to the environment in the destruction of a vast area of rainforest and in pollution of rivers".

 Sticht's time at Mount Lyell was marked by a disastrous underground fire at the North mine on 12 October 1912, when some 42 miners died from carbon monoxide poisoning.

 Sticht had a holiday tour in the United States in 1914–15; in 1917 he was again in Tasmania investigating problems in connection with the Mount Read and Rosebery ores.
 He died at Launceston, Tasmania, on 30 April 1922 and was succeeded by Russell Mervyn Murray, an employee for whom he had little regard but who managed the mines successfully for a similar length of time.
 Sticht was survived by his wife and three sons.